Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Experiment

 \subsection{Structured Mesh Problems}

-This section compares PCSM with previous neural operators on structured mesh problems, where the physical domains are represented with meshes aligned with standard rectangle grids.
-For these problems, we implement PCSM with LBO eigenfunctions calculated on standard rectangle grids.
+This section compares HPM with previous neural operators on structured mesh problems, where the physical domains are represented with meshes aligned with standard rectangle grids.
+For these problems, we implement HPM with LBO eigenfunctions calculated on standard rectangle grids.

-\textbf{Setup.} \textbf{(a)} Problems.
+\textbf{Setup.} (a) Problems.
 The experimental problems include two regular domain problems Darcy Flow and Navier-Stokes from ~\citet{li2020fourier}, and two irregular domain problems Airfoil and Plasticity from ~\citet{li2023fourier}.
-Darcy Flow and Airfoil are steady-state solving problems, while Navier-Stokes and Plasticity are time-series solving problems. \textbf{(b)} Metric.
-Same as previous works~\citep{li2020fourier}, we use Relative L2 between the predicted results and ground truth (the simulated results) as the evaluation metric, lower value indicating higher PDE solving accuracy. \textbf{(c)} Baselines.
-We compare PCSM with a lot of neural operators, covering both spectral-based methods and attention-based methods.
-Section.~\ref{appendix:experiment_setup} presents more experimental setup detail.
+Darcy Flow and Airfoil are steady-state solving problems, while Navier-Stokes and Plasticity are time-series solving problems. (b) Metric.
+Same as previous works~\citep{li2020fourier,wu2024transolver,DBLP:journals/jcphy/GaoW23}, we use Relative L2 between the predicted results and ground truth (the simulated results) as the evaluation metric, lower value indicating higher PDE solving accuracy. (c) Baselines.
+We compare HPM with a lot of neural operators, covering both spectral-based methods and attention-based methods.
+Section~\ref{appendix:experiment_setup} presents more experimental setup detail.

-\textbf{Quantitative Comparison.} Table.~\ref{tab:main_result_structured} presents the quantitative results.
-PCSM significantly improves the performance over past spectral-based methods LSM~\citep{wu2023solving} and NORM~\citep{chen2023learning}, and outperforms the most performed attention-based method Transolver~\citep{wu2024transolver}.
-This concludes that calibrated spectral basis effectively resolves the inflexibility of spectral-based methods and learns better features for operator learning on various problems.
+\textbf{Quantitative Comparison.} Table~\ref{tab:main_result_structured} presents the quantitative results.
+HPM significantly improves the performance over past spectral-based methods LSM~\citep{wu2023solving} and NORM~\citep{chen2023learning}, and outperforms the most performed attention-based method Transolver~\citep{wu2024transolver}.
+This concludes that holistic spectral processing effectively integrates domain-level spectral prior with point-level adaptivity, leading to better feature learning for operator learning on various problems.

-\textbf{Qualitative Comparison.} In Figure.~\ref{fig:error_vis_problems}, we visualize the prediction error of PCSM and Transolver on different problems.
-Compared to Transolver~\citep{wu2024transolver}, the prediction error is evidently reduced, especially on physical boundaries and some regions with sharp status changes.
-This further demonstrates the superior operator learning capability of PCSM.
+\textbf{Qualitative Comparison.} In Figure~\ref{fig:error_vis_problems}, we visualize the prediction error of HPM and Transolver on different problems.
+The prediction error of HPM is evidently reduced, especially on physical boundaries and some regions with sharp status changes.
+This further demonstrates the superior operator learning capability of HPM.